-The West Virginia Prosecuting Attorneys Institute provides or facilitates a variety of trainings to the state's prosecutors, law enforcement officers and others within the criminal justice system.
-Although the Institute normally produces in excess of 60 training dates annually, we were limited to about half of that in 2020 because of the Covid-19 virus.
+The West Virginia Prosecuting Attorneys Institute provides or facilitates a variety of training to the state's prosecutors, law enforcement officers and others within the criminal justice system.
+The Institute produced or co-sponsored in excess of 80 training dates in 2021.